 About

 Turner's debut novel "A Date with the Fairy Drag Queen" draws from her experiences volunteering at an AIDS hospice in the early 1990s.
-The novel, which explores themes of chosen family, queer platonic love, and learning to live while letting go of the past, is scheduled for publication by Koehler Books in June 2025.
+The novel, which explores themes of chosen family, queer platonic love, and learning to live while letting go of the past, was published by Koehler Books on June 17, 2025.

 Beyond her creative work, Turner maintains an active career in the legal field while serving as a mentor and advocate for LGBTQ+ voices.
 She approaches both her writing and advocacy work with unflinching honesty about difficult subjects, from mental health to systemic racism.
 Her unique perspective as someone who straddles multiple worlds - professional and creative, straight-passing and bisexual - informs her mission to illuminate stories from society's margins.

 Turner's most cherished roles are those of daughter, mother, grandmother ("Omi"), mentor, and wife.
-She currently resides in Richmond, Virginia where she continues to write, review theatre, and work toward greater visibility and understanding for marginalized voices.
+She currently resides in Richmond, Virginia where she continues to write and work towards greater visibility and understanding for marginalized voices.